Rural Medical Service Award

-Each year the Rural Medical Service Award acknowledges rural doctors who have achieved long-standing medical service to regional, rural and remote communities in New South Wales (NSW).
+Each year the Rural Medical Service Award acknowledges rural doctors who have achieved long-standing medical service to remote, rural and regional communities in NSW.

-The service can be cumulative or consecutive and GPs who are currently practising and have been working for 35 or more years in rural NSW (Remoteness Areas 2-5) are eligible.
+The service can be cumulative or consecutive and GPs who are currently practising or have been working for 35 or more years in rural NSW (MMM2-7) are eligible.

 Nominations for the 2019 Rural Medical Service Award have now closed.
 Thank you to all who nominated themselves or a fellow long-standing doctor.

 2019 recipients of the Rural Medical Service Award

 In 2019, 20 GPs received the prestigious Rural Medical Service Award, with 12 recipients accepting their award at the annual Rural GPs Conference Dinner at the Novotel Sydney Manly Pacific, Manly.

 L-R top row: Dr Andrew Terrey from Grafton, Dr Rick Aitken from Moss Vale and Bundanoon, Dr John Brown from Narooma, Dr Maxine Percival from Maclean, Dr Noel Morrison from Ballina.

 L-R bottom row: Dr Geraldine Duncan from Wagga Wagga, Dr Susanne Storrier from Goulburn,Catherine Falk accepting the award on behalf of the late Dr Paul Falk from Goulburn, Dr David Malikoff from Port Macquarie, Dr Peter Searson from Port Macquarie, Dr Joseph McMahon from Port Macquarie, and Dr Phillipa Gibian from Glenorie.